QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: SYSTEM MODEL AND PROBLEM FORMULATION

-It should be noted that in this article, all communication channels with ASRIS are considered to be rician, and all communication channels with BS are considered to be rayleigh.
-Additionally, due to the direct line of sight between BS and ASRIS, we also consider this channel to be rician.
+It should be noted that in this article, all communication channels with ASRIS are considered to be Rician, and all communication channels with BS are considered to be Rayleigh.
+Additionally, due to the direct LoS between BS and ASRIS, we also consider this channel to be Rician.

+Furthermore, the assumption of an equal number of SUEs and SBDs is made purely for clarity and simplicity in formulating the equations.
+Any variation in these numbers would impact the interference levels for each user but would not alter the overall concept presented in the paper.